 When Does Inflammation Occur?

-Inflammation occurs when something triggers white blood cells within your body.
+Inflammation occurs when body tissue is damaged.
+This may trigger white blood cells within your body to release chemicals.

 Chemicals from these white blood cells are released into the bloodstream or affected areas.

 This release causes more blood to rush to the affected areas, resulting in redness and warmth (common signs of inflammation).

 Some of the chemical may cause a leak of fluids which can result in swelling.

 This process may stimulate nerve areas in these regions and cause pain.

 Symptoms are dependent on the type of inflammation you have, acute or chronic.

 The symptoms of acute inflammation are as follows: